JeeWeetje/iot-workshop/Azure.md

 ## Create an Azure Function App

 Follow these steps to create an Azure Function App.
-An Azure function is actually a real function, a couple of lines of code, which is triggered by certain events and can output the result of the code to other services.
+An Azure function is actually a real function, a couple of lines of code, which is triggered by certain events and it can output the result of the code to other services.
 Azure Functions run 'serverless': you just write and upload your code and only pay for the number of times it is executed, the compute time and the amount of memory used.
-Our Azure Function created will be triggered by a new event in the Event Hub.
+Our Azure Function will be triggered by a new event in the Event Hub.
 The Azure Function app is the container of Azure Functions.

 1. On the left, select `Resource groups`.
 A list of resource groups is shown